kgrid/ActivatorManual/execution_checklist.md

 # Execution Checklist

-1. Identify knowledge objects ark ID.
+1. Identify the knowledge objects ArkID.
+The ArkID can be found on ObjectTeller.
 2. Run PUT command.
 Put object on execution shelf.
 3. Run GET command.
 Check if the object is on the execution shelf.
 4. Add body.